 - Do workstations have preventative control measures in place?
 (Mats, chairs, etc.)

-In addition to observing current processes, you should also review past injury data.
+In addition to observing current processes, you should also review past ergonomic injury data.
 Look at injuries, first aid incidents, and near misses to find patterns.

 When addressing the issues you uncover, it’s best to involve other departments and stakeholders (employees, safety committee, upper management, etc.).
 I would also recommend you involve your engineers if possible.